scoskey/m0037/notes.md

 *Proof idea*: The ordinary recursion theorem implies that the function $F$ exists.
 To see that $F$ is computable observe that $F(n)=y$ if and only if there exists a finite partial function $f$ obeying the recursion and satisfying $f(n)=y$, and $F(n)=y$ if and only if for all finite partial functions $f$ obeying the recursion if $n$ is in the domain then $f(n)=y$.
 Thus the graph of $F$ is $\Delta_1$-definable. $\blacksquare$

-Thus the well-known enumerations such as $n!$, the $n$th Fibonacci number, as well as $+,\cdot$ are computable because they are defined recursively by computable rules.
+Thus the well-known enumerations such as $n!$, the Fibonacci numbers, as well as functions like $+,\cdot$ are computable because they are defined recursively by computable rules.
 There is also a version of the recursion theorem along $\in$, so that functions such as the cardinality and rank functions may be defined recursively.

 Another application of the recursion theorem is the following.